Our Story

 Practicing in Charlottesville since 2012, Tara is also STOTT PILATES® certified and integrates Pilates-based movement into her sessions to restore core control, balance, and function.
 She is passionate about advancing the field of PT, serving as a clinical instructor, site coordinator of clinical education, and reviewer for the Commission on Accreditation in Physical Therapy Education (CAPTE).

-Physical Therapist for Olympic Ski Team, 2007-2012
+Physical Therapist US Olympic Ski Team, 2007-2012

 Member of US Medical Team at 2010 Vancouver Olympics